About Kwei Quartey

 CHILDHOOD

-Kwei Quartey, a renowned crime fiction author and practicing physician, hails from Pasadena, California.
+Kwei Quartey, a renowned Ghanaian-American writer of crime fiction and retired physician, hails from Pasadena, California.
 Born in Ghana, West Africa, to a Ghanaian father and a Black American mother, both university lecturers, he grew up in a house filled with an extensive collection of books, particularly crime novels.
 Quartey, deeply influenced by Agatha Christie, Dorothy Sayers, and Sir Arthur Conan Doyle, began crafting crime novellas at a young age, often creating his book covers.

 EDUCATION